CheckersRT/ecc-data-submission-app/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+This is an app to help music teachers in the UK submit information on the sheet music they are using in the classroom.
+See https://www.everycopycounts.co.uk for more.